The role of heating on the formation and the dynamics of YSO jets : I. A parametric study: Results

 Referring to Fig.\ref{fig:param space}, we have two ways of controlling the jet width.
 We can either fix $R_c$ and vary $I_h$, or conversely fix $I_h$ and vary $R_c$.
 We first look at how the radius evolves in Fig.\ref{fig:heating v radius} where $R_c$ is fixed.
 We put the cut off of the analytical heating at $0.3 \ \rm{au}$ and vary $I_h$ (in Tab.\ref{tab:simID} this concerns all the simulations starting with R3\_\#).
 We follow the spine evolution through the passive tracer introduced previously.
 The larger and slower disk jet is hard to probe with the tracers.
 The reason is that the launching region at the base varies from one solution to another.
 The launching region of the jet is not the same for all cases, and depends heavily on the heating intensity.
 If we want to understand the evolution of the jet and disk wind ,we need to use the density maps directly.
 These maps show the gap between the disk and the jet.
 They show as well the standing collimation shocks that appear inside the computational domain for some of the parameters.
 Fig.\ref{fig:heating v radius} shows the values the heating rate takes and, consequently, the jet radii.
 The stellar heating is common to the three cases, and only the wind heating varies by changing $I_h$.
 We note that as we increase the wind heating, the jet radius also increases.
 We can explain such a behavior by the additional radial pressure introduced by the heating process.
 This pressure pushes the disk wind at a higher angle out of the disk, which results in a less collimated jet.

 In Fig.\ref{fig:heating v radius2}, we see that by selecting a fixed value for $I_h$ and varying $R_c$, the wind also acquires extra heating.
 This is expected as we extend the heating farther away from the star for both components.
-If we only increase the heating of the stellar component, this leads to a lower increase of the jet radius.
+If we only increase the heating of the stellar component, this leads to a lower increase in the jet radius.
 It means that only varying $R_c$ does not isolate the contribution of the stellar heating.
 When we isolate it we, once again, see that the farther we heat up the stellar atmosphere, the larger the jet radius is.
 It is in concordance with our conclusions so far.

 Same as for the spine jet, the disk jet opens up as more heating is added.
 Its opening angle is larger by definition.
 For the wider disk jet, it is difficult to define a formal characterization of its radius.
 For that reason, we rely mainly on the spine component to extract information on the radius.
 We nonetheless notice a number of generic behaviors common to all cases.
-The disk jet has the same topology as the spine jet no matter the heating, e.g. if the spine is paraboloidal so will be the disk jet.
+The disk jet has the same topology as the spine jet no matter the heating, for example, if the spine is paraboloidal, the disk jet is as well.
 This holds for the two other cases.
 By extracting the mean heating rate from $R=0.085 \ \rm{au}$ (outside the accretion region) to $R= 1 \ \rm{au}$ and above the disk up to $\theta = 1.3 \ \rm{rad}$, we see that above $Q = 3 \cdot 10^{-6} \ \rm{\ erg \ cm^{-3} \ s^{-1}}$ the low density corridors separating jet and disk are more pronounced.
 The outflow separation region is lower than $10^{-5} \ \rm{cm^{-3}}$ in density.
 The lower the heating, the narrower and denser the medium.